Skip to main content.

 You may also add the following to your signature line and request clear masks from Disability Access Services in the event a student requests that you use one.
 “I recognize that masks may be a barrier to communication.
 If you need me to do so, please request that I switch to the clear, protective masks we have readily available at Bard.”

 Disability Access Services (DAS) determines a student’s eligibility for accommodations and creates an accommodation plan, but faculty are often at the forefront of implementing classroom accommodations.
-Accommodations are arranged on an individualized, case-by-case basis, to allow a student with a disability equitable access to the College, including a course or program of study.
+Accommodations are arranged on an individualized, case-by-case basis, to grant students with a disability equitable access to the College, including a course or program of study.
 An accommodation cannot fundamentally alter any essential requirements from a course or program of study; faculty are integral in the interactive process to determine the reasonableness of an accommodation.
 If you have any concerns or questions about accommodations, please contact us.

 • Accommodation Letters